GalacticDynamics/optional_dependencies/README.md

 then it is considered `InstalledState.NOT_INSTALLED`

 `InstalledState.NOT_INSTALLED` is an [`enum.Enum`][Enum-link] member that has a truthy value of `False`.
-THis can be useful for boolean checks, as [`packaging.Version`][Version-link] always has a truthy value of `True`.
+This can be useful for boolean checks, as [`packaging.Version`][Version-link] always has a truthy value of `True`.

 ```python